Biden faces scrutiny for demanding ouster of Ukraine official probing firm that employed his son

 A representative for Joe Biden did not respond to a request for comment for this report; neither did a representative at Hunter Biden's current company.

 Hunter Biden, now 49, is the younger son of the former vice president, whose elder son Beau died of cancer in 2015.
-Joe Biden also has daughters Naomi Biden, 47, and Ashley Biden, 37.

-The probe shortly ended after Shokin was fired, and no charges were filed against any individuals of the company.
+The probe ended shortly after Shokin was fired, and no charges were filed against any individuals of the company.
 Prosecutors apparently weren't able to obtain required documents by the deadline.

 But according to the Hill, General Prosecutor Yuriy Lutsenko reopened the case in 2018 following Biden’s remarks at the event, with the prosecutor saying that the evidence in the case may be of interest to U.S. authorities.